JamesD3d/Ender-5-Plus-Idex-Modification/README.md

 Assembly instructions can be found here
 <p><a class="inline_disabled" href="https://instructions.online/?id=2779-idex" target="_blank" rel="noopener noreferrer">Assembly Instructions</a></p>
-Firmare modification by S.Downer for Marlin Firmware Klipper Mirror and Copy modes are not avaliable at this time RipRap configuration is untested.
+Firmware modification by S.Downer for Marlin Firmware Klipper Mirror and Copy modes are not avaliable at this time RipRap configuration is untested.